Home > Departments > Corrections > Electronic Monitoring

 In addition, persons incarcerated in the Department of Corrections may ask their attorneys to bring the same request in the appropriate court.

 The Cook County Sheriff’s Electronic Monitoring program is a pre-trial monitoring program created to ease overcrowding in the Cook County Department of Corrections.
-Since its inception in 1989, more than 250,000 persons have been placed on EM.
+Since its inception in 1989, almost 250,000 persons have been placed on EM.

 The monitoring program is utilized as a community-based alternative incarceration concept that allows non-violent, pre-trial and short-time sentenced inmates to remain in the community instead of being incarcerated in jail.
-The average daily population of this program is well over 700, which includes various other County-run diversion programs.
+The average daily population of this program is well over 1400.

 How It Works